Requirements to work in WA

 To be eligible for employment as a nurse or a midwife in Western Australia, you must obtain the following:

-- professional registration with the Nurses and Midwives Board of Australia
+- professional registration with the Nursing and Midwifery Board of Australia

 - a criminal record clearance and pass a working with children screening